NguyenDanPhuong/MangaRipper/README.md

 # MangaRipper

-This software helps you download manga (Japanese Comic) from several websites for your offline viewing.
+This software helps you download manga (Japanese Comic) from several websites for you that you can enjoy it offline anytime:)

 | BRANCH | STATUS |
 | --- | --- |